-S. boulardii, a beneficial yeast, can be highly beneficial for clearing out these pathogens, which in turn allows for gut healing and better absorption of nutrients.
-I recommend starting with 2 capsules per day, and slowly moving up to a therapeutic dose of as many as 2 capsules, 3 times per day.
+S. boulardii, a beneficial yeast, can be very helpful for clearing out these pathogens, which in turn allows for gut healing and better absorption of nutrients.
+I recommend starting with two capsules per day, and slowly moving up to a therapeutic dose of as many as two capsules, three times per day.

 Also known as leaky gut, intestinal permeability occurs when the tight junctions that form the lining of the intestines become damaged and loose.
 This allows toxic substances to become absorbed into the bloodstream, causing the body to recognize them as foreign invaders.
 This then causes inflammation in the body as it begins to attack the intruders, and eventually leads to autoimmunity.

 There are numerous factors that can cause intestinal permeability, including adrenal fatigue, alcohol, dysbiosis, enzyme deficiencies, food sensitivities, gut infections, nonsteroidal anti-inflammatory drugs (NSAIDs), nutrient depletions, and various toxins.